Homemade Almond and Cranberry Nougat

 How long does homemade nougat keep?

-Several weeks at room temperature in an airtight container.
+It can be stored for several weeks at room temperature in an airtight container.
 Humidity is the enemy of candy, so keep it as dry as possible and do not store it in the fridge.

-I have a nut allergy, can I still make nougat?
+I have a nut allergy.
+Can I still make nougat?

 Absolutely!
-Use dried fruit of your choosing, and any seeds that you can eat – sunflower seeds give a satisfying crunch, and if you are not allergic, pine nuts are delicious too.
+Use dried fruit of your choosing and any seeds that you can eat – sunflower seeds give a satisfying crunch, and if you are not allergic, pine nuts are delicious too.

 Homemade Almond and cranberry nougat sliced on a board.